RoySadaka/lpd/README.md

         State.EXTERNAL
         Phase.PREDICT_END
 ```
-Callbacks will be executed by the order of the list.
+Callbacks will be executed under the relevant phase and satae, and by their order.

 With phases and states, you have full control over the timing of your callbacks.

+Let's take a look at some of the callbacks ``lpd`` provides:

 ### LossOptimizerHandler Callback
 Derives from ``LossOptimizerHandlerBase``, probably the most important callback during training 😎